rohan-sharma82/visionagri/README.md

 **User Interaction Flow:**
 *A farmer opens AgriVision AI and selects a feature (e.g., AI Assistant, Dashboard, Crop Prediction).*
 *The user provides input via text, forms, or image uploads.
-For the dashboard, a simulated login retrieves the user's profile.*
+For the dashboard, a simulated login retrieves the user's profile from the database.*
 *The Next.js frontend securely sends the data to the appropriate server-side Genkit flow.*

 **Genkit AI Flow (Backend):**